-When you come to study at Alfaisal Law School, you will join a small student body that is deeply committed to studying the law, developing life-long friendships and professional relationships.
-Their involvement in legal studies, allows them to learn about career opportunities, serve the public, and discuss the most important topics of the day.
+When you pursue your studies at Alfaisal Law School, you will join a judicious student body that is deeply committed to studying law and developing life-long friendships as well as professional relationships.
+Immersion in legal studies at Alfaisal Law School permits students to delve into career opportunities, serve the public, and discuss the most important topics of the day.

-I invite you to explore all aspects of Alfaisal Law School, through the website.
-We are always looking for the next generation of students to join our LLB, and Research programs for the future.
+I invite you to explore all aspects of our Alfaisal Law School through our website.
+We are always looking for the next generation of students to join our future LLB and research programs, and we would welcome the opportunity to talk further with you about studying at Alfaisal Law School.

-All of us at the Law School look forward to meeting you
+On behalf of all, here at Alfaisal Law School, we look forward to meeting you soon.

-Best Regards,
+Best Regards, Dr. Torki A Alshubaiki

-Dr. Torki A Alshubaiki
+College of Law Vision & Mission

-College of Law Vision & Mission College of Law & International Relations Vision
+College of Law & International Relations Vision